AdobeDocs/experience-manager-65.en/help/release-notes/previous/ga.md

 #### AEM and Commerce {#aem-commerce}

 Improvements to the Commerce Integration Framework are on a faster release cycle since AEM 6.4.
-[Learn more here](https://experienceleague.adobe.com/docs/experience-manager-cloud-service/content/content-and-commerce/integrations/magento.html).
+Learn more from [AEM and Adobe Commerce Integration Using Commerce Integration Framework](https://experienceleague.adobe.com/docs/experience-manager-cloud-service/content/content-and-commerce/integrations/magento.html).

 #### Communities Add-On {#communities-add-on}